Jon Krosnick: Academic programs

-Among the academic programs Krosnick has directed at Stanford are the Political Psychology Research Group, which focuses on the study of public and political issues such as global warming, and the Summer Institute in Political Psychology, which he was forced to close because of accusations of misconduct from students.
+Among the academic programs Krosnick has directed at Stanford are the Political Psychology Research Group, which focuses on the study of public and political issues such as global warming, and the Summer Institute in Political Psychology.
 The Summer Institute in Political Psychology began as an annual tradition at Ohio State University in 1991 under the direction of Margaret Hermann.
 In 2005, it was moved to Stanford.